adamriley1219/LudumDare/ReadMe.md

 ```

-Once the game is running use the following controls to navagate your ship.
+Once the game is running use the following controls to navagate your circle.
 --------------------------------------------------------------------------
 Keyboard Controls:
+WASD